ABERDEEN DONSIDE CONSTITUENCY (Scottish Parliament)

 The news was welcomed by Kevin Stewart, the SNP MSP for Aberdeen Central.
 He commented: " Capping the cost of contributions from councils will provide the certainty our local authorities need to budget their money wisely.
 As a former finance convener of the City Council, I appreciate the importance of clarity in managing large projects, and the protection being given by the Scottish Government.
 Announcing the bidders is another important step in the by-pass becoming a reality.
 Regardless of which bidder wins the contract, the SNP is delivering jobs and infrastructure for our city.”

 Various road experts have consistently advised Keith Brown that work on improving the notorious A90/A96 Haudagain junction could only be undertaken after the AWPR was up and running.
 Alas -- obviously for political rather than pragmatic reasons -- two of Labour's North-East regional MSPs decided to attempt to put the Haudagain "cart" before the AWPR "horse", in a Scottish Parliament debate on May 22.
-Their bluster and posturing was ridiculed by Maureen Watt, the SNP MSP for Aberdeen South & North Kincardine, when she said: "I cannot understand the thought process that went through the heads of the Labour Party members who thought that this would be a good subject for debate for them.
+Their bluster and posturing was ridiculed by Maureen Watt, the SNP MSP for Aberdeen South & North Kincardine, when she stated: "I cannot understand the thought process that went through the heads of the Labour Party members who thought that this would be a good subject for debate for them.
 It begs the question that if making improvements to the Haudagain roundabout before completion of the AWPR was such a good idea, why was it not taken forward by the Labour-Liberal Democrat administration in Scotland any time between 1999 and 2007?"

-### See also SNP Pressure Ensures Third Don Crossing by 2015 on the ABERDEEN CITY COUNCIL page..
+### See also SNP Pressure Ensures Third Don Crossing by 2015 on the ABERDEEN CITY COUNCIL page.

 BRIAN ADAM MSP (1948-2013)